MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 ### Conversion operator specialization with explicitly specified return type

-The compiler used to specialize conversion operators incorrectly in some cases which can lead to mismatched return type.
+The compiler used to specialize conversion operators incorrectly in some cases which could lead to mismatched return type.
 These invalid specializations no longer happen.
 This is a source code breaking change.

 ```cpp
 // Example 1